 With four little ones swarming her ankles, Mom appreciated the shatter-proof plastic.
 These were (and still are) our family tumblers.
 Photo by Joe Vintage.

 She was a fan of cooking a big supper and stretching it over multiple nights, so our fridge was always stocked with rainbow leftover bins of all sizes.
 Little Wonders photo by Wise Apple.

 This was our orange juice pitcher.
-Mom bought frozen concentrate, and I agonized over this darn thing, waiting for the icy ball to dissolve so I could have a slurp!
+Mom bought frozen concentrate, and I agonized over this darn thing, waiting for the icy ball to dissolve so I could have a slurp after a long trampoline session.
 Photo by A Treasure Hunt.

 She has these autumnal bowls with pleated lids from the Servalier line.
 If you spot the yellow one in the fridge before a party, you can bet it holds Mom’s fruit salad with sweetened condensed milk.
 Photo by The Passionate Flea.

-Mom doesn’t use her wagon wheel coasters much these days.
-I’d love to add their creamy sherbet colors to my Lustron, so I’ll ask whether she’s ready to pass these down next time I’m home!
+She doesn’t use her wagon wheel coasters much these days.
+I’d love to add their creamy sherbet colors to my Lustron, so I’ll ask whether she’s ready to pass these down next time I’m home.
 Photo by Atty’s Vintage.

 Tupperware isn’t what it used to be.
 The company has expanded its offerings (food processors, insulated lunch totes, etc.), and you can still attend or host a party.
 But the plastic looks less hardy now, and the updated colors leave me cold.
 Since Mom’s collection has shown that the original Tupperware endures for decades, I’ll stick to raiding her stash and thrifting for the classics!